rohankumar7712/Car_Showcase_Application/README.md

    Creating a feature-rich car showcase platform addresses this gap and provides an enhanced user experience, helping potential buyers explore cars efficiently.
 For developers, this project highlights the critical aspects of building real-world, full-stack web applications.

-3. Objectives
+3. Objectives:

-    Build an interactive and responsive UI using React, with components for car browsing, filtering, sorting, and comparison.
+   1. Build an interactive and responsive UI using React, with components for car browsing, filtering, sorting, and comparison.
-    Create scalable RESTful APIs using Node.js and Express for managing car data (CRUD operations).
+   2. Create scalable RESTful APIs using Node.js and Express for managing car data (CRUD operations).
-    Use MongoDB to store car details, including specifications, images, prices, and availability.
+   3. Use MongoDB to store car details, including specifications, images, prices, and availability.
-    Connect the frontend and backend seamlessly to enable dynamic updates and real-time data fetching.
+   4. Connect the frontend and backend seamlessly to enable dynamic updates and real-time data fetching.
-    Provide advanced search and filtering options (e.g., by brand, price range, fuel type).
+   5. Provide advanced search and filtering options (e.g., by brand, price range, fuel type).
-    Implement user-friendly car comparison tools to compare specifications side by side.
+   6. Implement user-friendly car comparison tools to compare specifications side by side.
-    Deploy the application on a cloud service for public access.
+   7. Deploy the application on a cloud service for public access.

 4. Methodology

    1. Data Collection: